 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12920, 12921, and 12955, Government Code, Auburn Woods I Homeowners Ass'n v.
+Reference: Sections 12920, 12921, 12926, 12926.1, 12927, 12955, and 12955.3, Government Code, Auburn Woods I Homeowners Ass'n v.
 Fair Employment and Housing Com'n (2004) 121 Cal.App.4th 1578.

-§ 12069.
-Other Requirements or Limitations in the Provision of Reasonable Accommodations and Examples.
+§ 12180.
+Other Requirements or Limitations in the Provision of Reasonable Accommodations; and Examples.

-(a) Other Requirements or Limitations in the Provision of Reasonable Accommodations

-(1) It is unlawful to charge a fee or require an additional deposit or financial contribution as a condition of receiving, processing, or granting a reasonable accommodation.
+- (a) Other requirements or limitations in the provision of reasonable accommodations include: - (1) It is unlawful to charge a fee or require an additional deposit or financial contribution as a condition of receiving, processing, or granting a reasonable accommodation.

-(2) The fact that an accommodation may impose some cost on the Person providing the accommodation is not grounds for denial of a request, so long as the cost does not constitute an undue financial or administrative burden, under section 12068.
+- (2) The fact that an accommodation may impose some cost on the person providing the accommodation is not grounds for denial of a request, so long as the cost does not constitute an undue financial or administrative burden, under section 12179. - (3) It is unlawful for a person to request or require that an individual with a disability or representative waive the right to request a future accommodation.